 On March 11, 2020, The World Health Organization (WHO) declared COVID-19 a global pandemic.
 The resulting impacts on global commerce are substantial with significant declines in the stock market and worldwide metal prices having already ensued.
-While the impact of COVID-19 is expected to be temporary, the current circumstances are dynamic and the impact of the pandemic on our business operations, including the duration and effect on our future exploration and access to various levels of government cannot be reasonably estimated at this time.
+The ongoing impact of COVID-19 is uncertain, current circumstances are dynamic and the impact of the pandemic on our business operations, including the duration and effect on our future exploration and access to various levels of government cannot be reasonably estimated at this time.
 This may have an adverse influence on the Company's budgeted exploration work, financial position, results of operations and cash flows in future periods.